dimpon/loguno/README.md

-# This is only one annotation which hepls you arrange your logging staf
+# This is only one annotation which helps you to arrange your logging

 [![Build Status](https://travis-ci.com/dimpon/loguno.svg?branch=master)](https://travis-ci.com/dimpon/loguno)